coprolit/rpg-rules/README.md

 - That foe’s action for the current second is to melee the combatant.

 #### Moving Rate and Pace
-Walking Moving Rate: 17 x [1 + (St mod + Qu mod)/100] pr. rnd / 10
+Walking Moving Rate: 17 x [1 + (St mod + Qu mod)/100] pr. rnd / 10 sec.
-`Moving Rate`: Walking Moving Rate x Pace multiplier / sec.
+`Moving Rate`: Walking Moving Rate x Pace multiplier

-`Pace` can increase or decrease by 1 multiple once per second, unless GM rules otherwise appropriate.
+A character can change his `pace` multiple up or down by 1 multiple each second he is moving.

 Pace multiplier | Description | MM Difficulty (Unencumbered, no pressure) | Modifier to simultaneous actions
 --- | --- | --- | ---